surplusvaluetheory/VLCnowPlaying-PSedition/README.md

 After updating the `.env` file and setting the execution policy, run the PowerShell script.

 ```
-vlcnowplaying.ps1
+nowplaying.ps1
 ```

-Your bot should now be running, and it will display currently playing VLC title or filename in the Twitch chat when triggered by the `!np` command (or whichever commands you've specified in the .env file.
+Your bot should now be running, and it will display currently playing  title or filename in the Twitch chat when triggered by the `!np` command (or whichever commands you've specified in the .env file.